 Most traditional types of metta meditation focus on developing compassion towards others.
 However, this same meditation can actually be turned inward—and be directed at your own inner voice.

 Here’s the meditation.
 For self-critical people, it’s often easier to start by loving others rather than themselves—so that’s where this meditation starts.

 - Start by doing one to two minutes of breathing meditation.
 Let yourself settle into the present moment.

 - Now, picture someone you know and care about.
 Someone for whom it’s easy to feel love and compassion.

 - Now, switch from imagining someone else to imagining yourself.
 Again, focus on your sense of love and compassion.
 See yourself in your mind and repeat the same wishes – ‘I want you to be happy.
 May you be well.
 May you be safe.
 May you be at peace.”
-Repeat for 3-4 minutes.
+Repeat for three to four minutes.
 Let yourself fully embrace the experience of wishing yourself the best.

-- Finish with 1 minute of breathing meditation.
+- Finish with one minute of breathing meditation.

 This meditation can be a powerful tool for helping transform your inner critic into your inner champion.
-Starting by feeling compassion towards others is a great way to segue into feeling compassion for yourself.
+Starting by feeling compassion toward others is a great way to transition into feeling compassion for yourself.